How To Write A Winning Quote or Estimate

 "I don't have time to do this project now."
 "I'll be back in a few months."
 "They probably won’t be but you never know."

 If they don't have time now, they won't have time later down the line.
 It's not your job to press them to sign up in a hurry.
 Maybe you should set yourself a reminder to email them in three months, then after a further six months.
 If you don’t do this you can almost guarantee that you will be forgotten.

 We don’t think your company can handle a project as big as this.
 Part of producing a good response to this is understanding why they are feeling this way.
 Is it your age, the size of the company, the lack of previous projects of this size or does this cover another objection?
 Maybe pointing out how critical this will be to you and how much you will care that it succeeds will allay their fears.

 I’m hoping that some of the points here have given you some food for thought and that it is clear that businesses which win lots of quotes and grow rapidly do so for good reasons – it’s not just an accident.

 One further thought is this.
 If you lose, try to do so gracefully.
 Always try to speak to or text the prospect and thank them for the opportunity, then wish them the best with their choice.
 That way if things go wrong or even when they need another job you’re in with a chance.
 They may even recommend you to others.

 Once you’ve wished them well, you may be able to ask the question “It would really help if you could tell me the main reason why I didn’t win this one.
 That helps me to improve for the future”.

 If you do win, then the key thing is to deliver the job to the customer’s satisfaction.
-Sales is often caricatured in the press as consisting of innocent homeowners being duped by the unscrupulous.
+Sales are often caricatured in the press as consisting of innocent homeowners being duped by the unscrupulous.
 The few that do behave like that are rewarded with a lot of hassle and usually have unsuccessful businesses.
-After a successful job, ask them to rate you online.

 Finding our guide interesting?